-The future also will build on the cognitive basis, as well as the databases, of GIS technology.
-Information systems are at a threshold that is pushing well beyond mapping, management, modeling, and multimedia to spatial reasoning and dialogue.
-In the past, analytical models have focused on management options that are technically optimal- the scientific solution.
-Yet in reality, there is another set of perspectives that must be considered- the social solution.
-It is this final sieve of management alternatives that most often confounds geographic-based decisions.
+The future also will build on the cognitive basis as well as the databases of GIS technology.
+Information systems are at a threshold that's pushing well beyond mapping, management, modeling, and multimedia to spatial reasoning and dialog.

+Previously, analytical models focused on management options that are technically optimal: the scientific solution.
+But, in reality, there's another set of perspectives that must be considered-the social solution.

+It's this final sieve of management alternatives that most often confounds geographic-based decisions.
 It uses elusive measures, such as human values, attitudes, beliefs, judgment, trust and understanding.
-These are not the usual quantitative measures amenable to computer algorithms and traditional decision-making models.
+These aren't the usual quantitative measures amenable to computer algorithms and traditional decision-making models.

-The step from technically feasible to socially acceptable options is not so much increased scientific and econometric modeling, as it is communication.
+The step from technically feasible to socially acceptable options isn't so much increased scientific and econometric modeling as it is communication.
 Basic to effective communication is involvement of interested parties throughout the decision process.
-This new participatory environment has two main elements- consensus building and conflict resolution.
+This new participatory environment has two main elements: consensus building and conflict resolution.

-Consensus Building involves technically-driven communication and occurs during the alternative formulation phase.
-It involves a specialist's translation of various considerations raised by a decision team into a spatial model.
-Once completed, the model is executed under a wide variety of conditions and the differences in outcome are noted.
+Consensus building involves technically driven communication, and it occurs during the alternative formulation phase.
+It involves a specialist's translation into a spatial model of various considerations raised by a decision team.
+After completion, the model is executed under a variety of conditions, and the differences in outcome are noted.

-From this perspective, an individual map is not the objective.
-It is how maps change as the different scenarios are tried that becomes information.
-"What if avoidance of visual exposure is more important than avoidance of steep slopes in siting a new electric transmission line?
-Where does the proposed route change, if at all?"
+From this perspective, an individual map isn't the objective-it's how maps change as the different scenarios are tried that becomes information.

+What if avoidance of visual exposure is more important than avoidance of steep slopes in siting a new electrictransmission line?
+Where does the proposed route change, if at all?
 What if slope is more important?
 Answers to these analytical queries (scenarios) focus attention on the effects of differing perspectives.
-Often, seemingly divergent philosophical views result in only slightly different map views.
-This realization, coupled with active involvement in the decision process, can lead to group consensus.